SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network: Evaluation

 As mentioned earlier, the advantage of \sysname compared to NC-\sysname is based on achieving a lower delay of delivered data.
-To analyze this further, we present the average delay of successfully delivered data for \sysname and the reference schemes in Fig.~\ref{fig:timeplot_delay}.
+To analyze this further, we present the average delay of successfully delivered data for \sysname and the reference schemes in Fig. \ref{fig:timeplot_delay}.
 In particular, shortest-path algorithms, such as Dijkstra and $k$-shortest paths, exhibit relatively low delays.
 However, this is primarily because these algorithms deliver fewer data in general, favoring data that are closer to the ground.
 In contrast, \sysname delivers more data, which would be dropped by the shortest path algorithms.
-Both \sysname and NC-\sysname undergo a learning phase during the first two days.
-However, \sysname learns significantly faster and converges to a much lower delay.
-NC-\sysname, on the other hand, "unlearns" over time, as it lacks the ability to contextualize and has to find a generalized solution that work across all situations.
-This inadequacy leads to NC-\sysname sacrificing delay to achieve a lower drop rate.
+Both \sysname and NC-\sysname undergo a learning phase during the first two days. \sysname maintains per-link estimates conditioned on the current geometric context via distance-based tile coding, whereas NC-\sysname collapses experience across all contexts into a single global estimate.
+Since the relative geometry of satellites and visible ground stations continuously drifts with orbital motion, \sysname adapts its ranking to the present context, while NC-\sysname keeps averaging over mismatched situations.
+This leads to a gradual unlearning with a higher delay, as visible in Fig. \ref{fig:timeplot_delay}.